sean-lamont/bait/_docs/holist.md

 This experiment is used to evaluate a HOList model in the corresponding live proving environment.
 The code is based on the original DeepMath prover, and is found in `experiments.HOList`

-The docker container for the HOList environment must be running as outlined in the Setup documentation.
+The docker container for the HOList environment must be running as outlined in the relevant [documentation](/bait/docs/setup/#holist).

 ## Running
 To run a HOList evaluation, from the root directory of the project run: